PavloLevchenko/goit-node-hw-02-06/readme.md

 #### Before start

 Clone or fork repository.
 Pull repository on your machine.
 Install node packages on command npm i.
-Then you must create file .env in project root.
+Then you must create .env file in project root.
 Fill this file as described in .env.example.

 #### How to start

 Run script from file package.json in project root.
-For production npm start and npm start:dev for development.
+For production npm start and npm run start:dev for development.

 #### How I can learn API